Platforms: Windows, Mac, iOS, Android, Linux, Chrome OS, Darwin, FreeBSD, OpenBSD

 1Password is the favorite password manager of many Apple fans but is less known outside those circles.
 1Password started out as a pay-once desktop application, but the company shifted to a $36 yearly subscription plan a few years ago.

 Fortunately for 1Password, two of the other best password managers, Dashlane and LastPass, have since raised their subscription rates to match or surpass 1Password's.
-What once seemed like a high price no longer does.
+What once seemed like a high price no longer is.

 - LastPass vs. 1Password: Which password manager wins?